 Anthony is Professor of Visual Culture in the Middle East and North Africa within the Faculty of Arts, Design and Media at Birmingham City University.
-He is the Founding Editor and Editor-in-Chief of Ibraaz (2010-present); Editor of the book series Visual Culture in the Middle East, (Sternberg Press); and sits on Editorial Board of Third Text.
+He is the Founding Editor and Editor-in-Chief of Ibraaz (2010-present), the Editor of the book series Visual Culture in the Middle East (Sternberg Press), and he sits on Editorial Board of Third Text.
 Since 2012, he has been a Consulting Editor for the Open Arts Journal (Open University, England).
-Anthony also sits on the Executive Board of Directors of the Kamel Lazaar Foundation (2010-present), and is a Trustee of Strange Cargo (2013-present), Arts Cabinet (2015-present), and the Maryam and Edward Eisler Foundation (2012-present).
+Anthony is also a member of the Executive Board of Directors of the Kamel Lazaar Foundation (2010-present), and a Trustee of Strange Cargo (2013-present), Arts Cabinet (2015-present), and the Maryam and Edward Eisler Foundation (2012-present).
 He holds a PhD from Goldsmiths College, awarded in 2006.

 Anthony supervises PhD students with research interests in contemporary art and the politics of cultural production in the Maghreb, the Middle East and Global South; neoliberalism, human rights, bio-politics, and migration in contemporary art practices; and new media, performativity and civil society in the Middle East.